 When visiting Greece, the best way to find out more about its culture is by having fun along with the locals.
 During your vacation, it is a great idea to see if any special events are available so that you can join.

-Most events take place in big cities such as Athens, Thessaloniki and Patra, although some of them are also organized in the Cycladic islands or Crete.
+Most festivals take place in big cities such as Athens, Thessaloniki and Patra, although some of them are also organized in the Cycladic islands or Crete.

 The biggest and most significant festival is the Athens and Epidaurus Festival, which is hosted in the Ancient Theater of Epidaurus every summer, from July to August, allowing both Greek and foreign visitors to attend plays, concerts and other intriguing performances.